 The Box Test

 If you are like many people, you may balk at eliminating things you’ve accumulated out of fear you might need them in the future.
 (Keep in mind that concern you might need something in the future doesn’t rise to the level of being horrified at the prospect of throwing something out.
-In other words, just because you’ve a reasonable concern about a potential need for something in the future does not in and of itself equate with being a symptom of hoarding disorder.)
+In other words, just because you have a reasonable concern about a potential need for something in the future does not in and of itself equate with being a symptom of hoarding disorder.)

 One strategy you can utilize to address the concern about needing certain things in the future is to employ what fairly can be called the box test.
 If you are dealing with smaller items, place them into a box.
 In most instances, clutter does involve the accumulation of smaller items.